camponogaraviera/Roboweek-Challenge/README.md

 This repository contains a rough kinematic algorithm developed by me (UFSM, NTNU) and [Guilherme Christmann](https://github.com/guichristmann) (UFSM, NTNU) for the purpose of a 24h robotics competition held in Brazil, in 2018.

-> Challenge: development of an algorithm for a laser-guided TurtleBot within a maze environment.
+> Challenge: development of a kinematic algorithm for a laser-guided TurtleBot trapped within a maze environment.

+> The ansatz: if the length between each laser sensor is different, send the robot towards the direction in which the laser length is longer (dodging the obstacle ahead)—else flip a coin, i.e, any right/left turn is a feasible solution.
+Although this logic seems very straightforward, a caveat exists (since our robot is blind and has no memory of past tracks) when the maximum gradient points towards the unwanted direction of the starting line.
+Circumventions must be made.

 # Award